 Westpac avoided multiple legislations of the AML and Counter-Terrorism Act 2006.
 Reporting estimated amounts of approximately $11 billion, the banks’ ignorance of the legislation led to the punishments.

-With severe reprimands, the banks’ ignorance was deemed related to overseas pedophile rings in the Southeast Asia.
-With many of the transactions being tied to the network, this settlement took to the government for investigation, leading to a payment of $1.3 billion in fines.
+The banks’ ignorance was deemed related to overseas pedophile rings in Southeast Asia with severe reprimands.
+With many network transactions tied, this settlement was taken to the government for investigation, leading to $1.3 billion in fines.

-In final, the largest noted fine from 2020 comes from the world-renown Goldman Sachs.
-The largest fine imposed in the US marked the first time the company had ever plead guilty to any financial crime in its entire history; 151 years.
+Finally, the world-renowned Goldman Sachs is the largest noted fine from 2020.
+The largest fine imposed in the US marked the first time the company had ever pleaded guilty to any financial crime in its entire history; 151 years.

 In the works for more than ten years, the Malaysian unit of Goldman Sachs was involved in the 1MBD scandal.
 The company was involved in crimes including bribery, money laundering, and severe misuse of customer funds.
 Agreeing to pay out a $2.5 billion fine, another $1.4 billion was fined in order to pay out 1MBD assets to avoid prosecution.

-All of the above-listed corporations and financial institutions faced severe penalties for failure to comply with anti-money laundering legislations or know-your-customer regulations.
-By failing to pay attention to the protocols or choosing not to follow them, some of these financial institutions took place in severe illegal behaviour and crimes unknowingly.
+The above-listed corporations and financial institutions faced severe penalties for failing to comply with anti-money laundering legislation or know-your-customer regulations.
+Some financial institutions unknowingly committed severe illegal behavior and crimes by failing to pay attention to the protocols or choosing not to follow them.
 By understanding and following the laid out conventions, other institutions can avoid these mistakes and help make sure money laundering does not blindly occur.